-a. goes to surgery,

-- b. is transferred to or from a critical care area, - c. is transferred to/from the Rehabilitation unit to an acute care area, or - d. is transferred to, and readmitted from, another hospital or health care facility.
+- a. goes to surgery, - b. is transferred to or from a critical care area, - c. is transferred to/from the Psychiatric unit or Rehabilitation unit to an acute care area, or - d. is transferred to, and readmitted from, another hospital or health care facility.